 If there is one this I know as a Dance graduate it’s that if you are on the hunt for a culturally rich experience in Europe then you need to get yourself to Germany!
 Here are my 3 tips for exploring Dusseldorf.

 A friend of mine was commissioned to create a piece on the late Pina Baushes company in Wuppertal.
 If you know anything about contemporary dance you will know that this is HUGE!
 So when he casually mentioned I should fly out for opening night I thought, why the hell not!

-After a bit of research I realised there wasn’t really a lot to do in Wuppertal so after convincing a friend to join me, we decided to stay in neighbouring Dusseldorf.
+After a bit of research I realized there wasn’t really a lot to do in Wuppertal so after convincing a friend to join me, we decided to stay in neighboring Dusseldorf.

 Where to stay

 One of the great things about Airbnb is all the information the hosts (if you have a good one) give you.
 All of this information made the trip so much simpler getting round as our host provided us with detailed maps, bus and train times, basically, everything you need to help you get around.

 As it was the end of September we caught some of Octoberfest and there was a great arts festival on so plenty to do.

 Visiting Wuppertal was fun, we ended up heading out armed with our cameras to the sculpture garden.
 One day there was plenty to see the sites.

 On our last day, we visited galleries and explored the city a bit more.

 For all of you Yoga lovers we took a class at Yoga Kitchen and I would highly recommend them.
 The teacher even helped us out by speaking some of the class in English.